What is the Schedule?

 - Graduate of a California State Certified Fire Academy or a Firefighter 1 Certificate

-- Valid Biddle or CPAT at time of application
+- Valid Biddle or CPAT at time you apply

 - EMT card valid in LA County